Fernando de Noronha: Discovery

-This account, reconstructed from the written record, is severely marred by the cartographic record.
+This account, reconstructed from the written record, is challenged by the cartographic record.
 An island, named Quaresma, looking very much like Fernando de Noronha island, appears in the Cantino planisphere.
 The Cantino map was composed by an anonymous Portuguese cartographer, and completed before November 1502, well before the Coelho expedition even set out.
 This has led to speculation that the island was discovered by a previous expedition.
 However, there is no consensus on which expedition that might have been.
 The name "Quaresma" means Lent, suggesting it must have been discovered in March or early April, which does not correspond well with the known expeditions.
-There is also a mysterious red island to the left of Quaresma in the Cantino map that does not fit with Fernando de Noronha island.
-Some have explained these anomalies away by reading quaresma as anaresma (meaning unknown, but sidesteps the Lent timing), and proposing that the red island is just an accidental inkblot.
+There is also a red island to the west of Quaresma in the Cantino map that does not fit with Fernando de Noronha island.
+Some have explained these anomalies away by reading quaresma as anaresma, making the proposed Lent timing unnecessary, and proposing that the red island is just an accidental inkblot.

+If Quaresma is indeed Fernando de Noronha, then it is not known who discovered it.
+One proposal is that it was discovered by a royal Portuguese mapping expedition that was sent out in May 1501, commanded by an unknown captain (possibly André Gonçalves) and also accompanied by Amerigo Vespucci.
+The 1501 mapping expedition is also known as the "Third Voyage" of Amerigo Vespucci (and his first under the Portuguese flag).
+Vespucci relates the account of this expedition twice – first in a letter to Lorenzo Pietro Francesco di Medici, written in early 1503 (see (account) in Letter do Medici), and then again in his letters to Piero Soderini, written 1504–05 ([account] in Letter to Soderini).
+In his account, Vespucci does not mention the name of the captain of this 1501 mapping expedition, and his identity has been widely speculated on.
+The 16th-century chronicler Gaspar Correia suggests that it was André Gonçalves (Lendas da India, p.152).
+Greenlee (1945) conjectures that it might be Fernão de Loronha himself (a hypothesis also suggested by Duarte Leite (1923)).
+However, this is strongly disputed by other authors, e.g. Roukema (1963), who argue that it would be highly unlikely for a wealthy merchant like Loronha to personally command vessels himself.
+Loronha's support (if any) to the mapping expedition was probably limited to financing.